sash20m/spotify/README.md

 ## Getting started

-This is a Spotify.
-You only need to add to it your spotify account.
+This is a Spotify clone.
+You only need to add to it your spotify account in .env

 ## i. setup ENV